 - Select a TCP/IP stack from the drop-down menu.

 After you set a TCP/IP stack for the VMkernel adapter, you cannot change it.
 If you select the vMotion or the Provisioning TCP/IP stack, you can use only this stack to handle vMotion or for Provisioning traffic on the host.
 All VMkernel adapters for vMotion on the default TCP/IP stack are disabled for future vMotion sessions.
-If you use the Provisioning TCP/IP stack, VMkernel adapters on the default TCP/IP stack are disabled, and you cannot perform some operations including traffic Provisioning, such as virtual machine cold migration, cloning, and snapshot creation.
+If you use the Provisioning TCP/IP stack, VMkernel adapters on the default TCP/IP stack are disabled, and you cannot perform some operations.
+Such operations include traffic Provisioning, such as virtual machine cold migration, cloning, and snapshot migration.

-- (Optional) Enable vMotion for the default TCP/IP stack on the host.
+- (Optional) Select the services to enable for the default TCP/IP stack on the host.

 vMotion enables the VMkernel adapter to advertise itself to another host as the network connection where vMotion traffic is sent.
-It is not possible to use vMotion to perform migrations to selected hosts if the vMotion service is not enabled for any VMkernel adapter on the default TCP/IP stack, or if no adapters use the vMotion TCP/IP stack.
+You cannot use vMotion to perform migrations to selected hosts if the vMotion service is not enabled for any VMkernel adapter on the default TCP/IP stack, or if no adapters use the vMotion TCP/IP stack.

 - Review your setting selections and click Create.